oudream/RobWork/doc/sphinx/manual/introduction.rst

 - Motion planning & trajectories.
 - Real & simulated sensors.

 This includes the basics needed by most new users.
-For more advanced topics, see the :ref:`tutorials` section.

 ..
 The detailed description of key elements in RobWork will be followed with key usages such as using the RobWork plugin structure, the GUI plugin structure, the Lua scripting